microsoft/onnxruntime-inference-examples/mobile/examples/whisper/android/azure/readme.md

 The application lets the user make an audio recording, then recognizes the speech from that recording and displays a transcript.

-Example App Scrennshot - A Successful result returned from OpenAI endpoint:
+Example App Screenshot - A Successful result returned from OpenAI endpoint:

 <img width=25% src="images/Img_successful_endpoint_res.png" alt="App Screenshot" />